AngleProtocol/angle-docs/README.md

 ---
 description: >-
-  Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol.
+  Welcome to the Angle Protocol Documentation Portal!
 ---

 # Angle Documentation Portal

-Welcome to the Angle Protocol Documentation Portal!
-It contains essential info and key links to understand the fundamentals of the Angle protocol.

-So grab a coffee ☕ and enjoy the read!

 ## 🏅 Introduction to Angle